 5. After you’ve finished click Submit.
 You should now see a message that says your enrolment was successful.

-Once you’ve enrolled, no go back to the Blackboard home page and click on the Maths Online button: it should be under an Academic Learning Support Tab.
-You can download Maple by selecting the Mathematical Software tab in the left hand column and following the instructions under the Maple item.
-Click Maple text to start.
+Once you’ve enrolled, you can download Maple by selecting the Mathematical Software tab in the left hand column and following the instructions under the Maple item.

 I myself am not a Maple expert but ‘grew up’ with another mathematical software package Mathematica.
 Mathematica powers the “computational knowledge engine” WolframAlpha.
 Go on ask it a question!